Concept¶

 You can and should calibrate them via config.
 The report shows how close results are to each threshold boundary.

-Failure archetypes (coming soon)¶
+Failure archetypes :white_check_mark:¶

 | Archetype | Description |